james-jw/mongodb-rest-api/README.md

     <h3>Grouping on dates</h3>

     Date fields can be used when grouping.
 By default the exact value will be used to match groups however an interval can be defined instead.
 The interval follows a similar pattern as is used for querying dates.
-The format is
+The format is:
-    <pre><code>{field-path} interval {quantity}[mshdwMQy]</code></pre>
+    <pre><code>$group-by={field-path} interval {quantity}[mshdwMQy]</code></pre>

     For example: <pre><code>$group-by=startTimeUtc interval 1w</code></pre> would create a group for each week of events from now.